 I. Definition of produce

 This standard applies to Almond kernels of varieties (cultivars) grown from Prunus amygdalus Batsch, syn.
 Prunus dulcis (Mill.)
 D.A.
-Webb, from which the shell (ligneous endocarp) has been removed.
-This standard does not apply to almond kernels that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.
+Webb,.
+This standard does not apply to almond kernels that are processed by salting, sugaring, flavouring, or roasting, that are blanched or for industrial processing.

 II.
 Provisions concerning quality